wp-plugins/events-made-easy/readme.txt

 == Changelog ==

+= 1.4.4 =
+* Feature: added placeholders #_12HSTARTTIME_NOLEADINGZERO and #_12HENDTIME_NOLEADINGZERO
+* Improvement: a little more polite bad-boy message
+* Improvement: renamed an eme option, no big deal

 = 1.4.3 =
 * Bugfix: the filter eme_eval_booking_form_filter was called too early, causing the second argument to be empty
 * Bugfix: the captcha isn't taken into account when adding a booking via admin backend, but it prevented adding a booking then